Skip to content

 Factors That Influence Your Cycle Alongside Berberine

 While berberine is a powerful tool, it does not work in a vacuum.
-Several other factors can influence whether your period feels delayed.
-If you notice a change in your cycle, consider whether these elements are also at play:
+Consider whether these other elements are also at play:

 Stress and Cortisol

 Cortisol, the stress hormone, can "hijack" your reproductive hormones.
-If you are going through a particularly busy or stressful time at work, your brain may decide it isn't the right time to ovulate, leading to a late period.
-If you want calming support alongside your supplement routine, explore our Stress & Calm collection.
+If you are going through a particularly stressful time, your brain may delay ovulation.
+For calming support, explore our Stress & Calm collection.

 Diet and Nutrition

-Berberine is often used alongside dietary changes.
-If you have recently started a very low-carb diet or significantly reduced your calorie intake at the same time as starting berberine, the lack of energy could cause your body to delay your period.
+If you have started a very low-carb diet or significantly reduced calories at the same time as starting berberine, the lack of energy could cause your body to delay your period.

 Sleep Quality